Hinduwebsite.com

 “Then the priest understood that the world of matter is restless and remains restless, but peace of heart is a condition of mind which must be acquired by self-discipline, by wisdom, by devotion.
 The gods cannot help; nor even can Brahma himself, the Great Brahma, the Supreme Being, the Lord and Creator.
 Sacrifice is useless and prayer and worship are of no avail.
 But if we desire to attain the highest state of bliss, which is Nirvana, we must follow the Blessed One, the Teacher of gods and men; and like him we must by our own effort become lamps unto ourselves and resolutely walk upon the noble eightfold path.”

-V. THE CONFESSION go To Contents
+V. THE CONFESSION Scroll Up

 The young novice spent his days in study and his nights in doubt.
 He followed with interest the recitations of his instructor on the philosophy of the Enlightened One; he enjoyed the birthstories of Bodhisattva and the parables of the master with their moral applications, but when he retired in the evening or was otherwise left to his own thoughts he began to ponder on the uselessness of the hermit’s life and longed to return to the world with its temptations and struggles, its victories and defeats, its pleasures and pains, its hopes and fears.
 He enjoyed the solitude of the forest, but he began to think that the restlessness of the world could offer him more peace of mind that the inactivity of a monkish life.